Bridge to Finish

-At community college—where more than half of students are low-income—it can be especially challenging.
+At community college—where more than half of the students live below the poverty line—staying in school can be especially challenging.

-Community colleges are the most affordable way for low-income people to complete their education, yet fewer than half of community college students earn a credential.
+Community colleges are an affordable way for people to get a higher education, yet fewer than half of community college students earn a credential.

 How It Works

 There are 10 locations on community and technical college campuses throughout King County.
 Each location offers services that include one-time emergency grants, housing support, tax help, food pantries and financial coaching.

 1. Proactive efforts on each campus aim to ensure students know that if they need help, it’s available—from emergency grants to food and more.

 2. If a student needs help, the campus location is a one-stop place for them to get it.
 Support is offered at convenient hours and in multiple languages.
 During the pandemic, help was available through an online portal.

 3. Help is provided swiftly—from food being available to direct deposits of emergency grants, we know help often times can’t wait, so we provide it as fast as we can.

 Bridge to Finish is currently on 10 campuses throughout King County: